 I got rid of the oil-fired Rayburn which had provided central-heating, hot water & cooking facilities, minimised plastic and other waste and travel by train instead of flying.
 I try to use my car as little as possible but I must confess to driving a horsebox, exploring the countryside on horseback being my chief hobby.

 I am now self-sufficient in fruit; vegetables; meet; eggs; crayfish and honey and have a surplus to share.
 My wood provides the fuel which heats my cottage & the homes of some of my friends and PV panels generate more electricity than I use.

 See Buildings, Gardens and Orchards pages for details.

-I plan to spend the rest of my active life in developing Pam’s Pools as a Wildlife/ Permaculture Reserve and to maximise self-sufficiency in food & energy production while minimising waste.
-There is always more to do & I keep planning how to progress, with the help of friends old & new.
-I hope as many people as possible will visit this beautiful place & share ideas with me & my friends – See “Activities” page for details and my email address.
+I plan to spend the rest of my active life developing Pam’s Pools as a Wildlife/Permaculture Reserve and to maximise self-sufficiency in food and energy production while minimising waste.
+There is always more to do and I keep planning how to progress , with the help of friends old and new.
+I hope as many people as possible will visit this beautiful place & share ideas with me & my friends – see “Activities” page for details and my email address.